ukgovdatascience/govstyle/README.md

 ## Installation

+__NOTE: packrat is used to managed the development environment for this package.
+If pull this repo and open it with RStudio, it will begin to install the packages in packrat/src into a library specific for the project.
+You can disable this behaviour by removing the `.Rprofile` file.
+However note that tests are completed using the packrat version of any packages, and any contributions must be compatible with these packages.
+A further discussion of this is given in [#19](https://github.com/ukgovdatascience/govstyle/pull/19).

 To install, the package `devtools` is required, and can be installed with `install.packages('devtools')`.

 `govstyle` can then be installed using `devtools::install_github('ukgovdatascience/govstyle')`.